GGyll/audible-bookmark-extractor/README.md

-## This tool allows a user to download their audiobooks from Audible and transcribes their bookmarks into text, which can be exported to Notion and Excel (.csv)
+## This tool allows a user to download their audiobooks from Audible and transcribes their bookmarks into text, which can be exported

-main_file.py contains the CLI and most of the application logic
+Right now, this tool supports exporting to Excel and [Readwise] (https://readwise.io/)

+main.py is the main entry point and it mostly off-loads to command.py command.py is the command line processor audible_api.py is the audible api wrapper that handles authentication and downloads audiobooks from Audible transcribe_api.py is the Google Cloud Speech API wrapper that handles transcribing audiobooks into readwise_api.py is the Readwise API wrapper that handles exporting audiobooks to Readwise notion_api.py is the Notion API wrapper that handles exporting audiobooks to Notion (WIP)

 ### To start